conholdateapp/docs.conholdate.app/content/how-to/assemble-forms-online-free.md

 	> Short answer
 	> Date
 	> Dropdown
-	> Multiple choise
+	> Multiple choice
 	> Radio
 1. If you have several sections on the same step you can change theirs order by using `Move Up` and `Move Down` buttons.
 1. To delete step you cab use `Remove` button.
 {{< alert style="warning" >}}  To add multiple sections for one step please click on `Add section` button.
 This button is placed on the right side pannel.{{< /alert>}}

 ### Manipulate form steps
 1. To add a new step please click on `Add step` button.
-This button is placed on the right side pannel.
+This button is placed on the right side panel.
-1. t oremove step click on `Remove` button.
+1. To remove step click on `Remove` button.
 1. To navigate between form's steps you can use `Back` and `Next` buttons placed on the bottom of the Forms builder UI.
 1. The `Preview` button will show you your form as it will look like.

 ### Configure form settings
 1. To customize form settings click on `Edit settings button`.
 Here you can configure next:
-	> Allow / disallow downliading.
+	> Allow / disallow downloading.
 	> Set download format.
 	> Enable / disable email results.
-	> Set email adress where to send results.
+	> Set email address where to send results.
 	> Set file format in which results will be attached to the email.

 ### Add form document